lwhite1/arrow-table/README.md

 ## Slicing tables

-Both Table and MutableTable support *slice()* operations.
-A slice of a Table is another Table, and a slice of a MutableTable is a MutableTable.
+Table supports *slice()* operations, where a slice of a source table is a second Table that refers to a single, contiguous range of rows in the source.

 ```Java
 try (Table t = new Table(vectorList)) {